soitun/citybike-app/README.md

 App uses [CocoaPods](https://cocoapods.org) and [Carthage](https://github.com/Carthage/Carthage) - Install them if you don't have.

 ## Contributing
-Everyone is welcome :) No matter if you're Swift developer or UI/UX sepcialist you can contribute.
+Everyone is welcome :) No matter if you're Swift developer or UI/UX specialist you can contribute.

 ## License